CSCfi/csc-user-guide/docs/apps/scalasca.md

 module load scorep
 scorep mpicc -o my_prog my_prog.c
 ```
-or setting in a Makefile
+or setting in a Makefile for `C/C++` codes

 ```
 CC=scorep mpicc
 ```
-for `C/C++` codes or similarly
+or, similarly, for Fortran codes.
 ```
 F90=scorep mpif90
 ```
-for Fortran codes.

 ### Measurement collection and analysis